17 April 2026

 Ancient gnostics.

-A brand-new member was on the bottom level.
+A brand-new member began on the bottom level.
 Might’ve paid for and participated in a few ceremonies, rituals, and secrets.
-Whereas a 33rd-level member had participated and paid for a bunch.
-Of course the sect’s leaders were on the top level, and claimed you might reach their level some day… but they were always inventing new levels, and claimed they were always attaining new levels themselves.
+Whereas a 33rd-level member had participated and paid for tons of secrets.
+Of course the sect’s leaders were on the very top level, and claimed you might reach their level some day… but you never did; they kept inventing new levels, ’cause they kept “discovering” stuff that kept ’em just ahead of the top-level mebers.
 It’s like a college you can never, ever graduate from, so you never stop paying tuition and buying books.
-(And after you complete a course, you aren’t entirely sure about what you just learned.)
+And you would quit and give up on the whole thing… but there’s that sunk-cost fallacy, in which you think because you’ve spent tons of time and money on something it’s gotta be worth something.
+Certainly not nothing.

 Which gods?
 They usually liked to pick obscure ones.
 Greco-Romans had already heard all the myths about Zeus and Hera, Apollo and Dionysus.
-So gnostics told ’em the secrets of gods they knew very little about.
-Like Osiris and Set and Isis, or Ahura Mazda, or Rama and Krishna and Vishnu.
-Or some obscure middle eastern deity called YHWH—who, according to their sect of the Nazarenes, is one God, yet mysteriously three.
-That paradox, gnostics got an awful lot of mileage out of.
+So gnostics told ’em the secrets of gods the Greco-Romans knew very little about.
+Like Egyptian gods, like Osiris and Set and Isis.
+Or Persian gods like Ahura Mazda, or Hindu gods like Rama, Krishna, and Vishnu.
+Or some obscure Hebrew deity called YHWH—who, according to their sect of the Nazarenes, is one God, yet somehow, mysteriously, three.
+That paradox, gnostics got an whole lot of mileage out of.

 Gnostic teachings are a hodgepodge.
 Same as today, they borrowed a little of this, a little of that, from any and every religion, plus popular culture.
-A little Greek philosophy, a little Hinduism and Zoroastrianism and Egyptian religion and Greco-Roman religion and Judaism and Christianity.
-But once the gnostics got done with it, all the “Christian” ideas were corrupt.
-(In fact a lot of historians wonder whether Mohammed ibn Abdullah encountered gnostics instead of real Christians, considering what he taught about Christian beliefs.)
+A little Greek philosophy, a little Hinduism and Zoroastrianism and Egyptian religion and Greco-Roman religion and Judaism and Christianity, a little quantum physics… oh wait, that’s today’s gnostics.

-Yes they were all about making money.
-Not truth.
-Not a greater relationship with God.
-They could give a rip about these things.
+Yep, they weren’t at all about growing a greater relationship with God.
+They could give a rip about those things.
 But they’ll sure pretend to.
+For money.

-Still, if these “secrets” came from the Holy Spirit, and he gives them to people for free, where’s the “freely ye have received, freely give” Mt 10.8/vs> principle Jesus teaches?
+The reality: If these “secrets” were actually given to these churches by the one and only Holy Spirit, you do realize he gives people revelations for free, right?
+So where’s the “freely ye have received, freely give” principle Jesus teaches?
+Mt 10.8 I know y’all have expenses and overhead, but come on.

 Anyway.
 Gnosticism, and all the ridiculous untruths and half-truths gnostics peddle, are the primary reason John had to write his first letter.

 It doesn’t start the usual way a letter in Roman Empire days was written.
 Usually they’d begin, as Paul’s letters did, with the author and recipients.
 And maybe 1 John originally had those things too, but they got trimmed off.
 Problem is, now we’ve no solid proof John bar Zebedee wrote it.
-I mean, it reads like John’s gospel (which doesn’t have John’s name on it either) and covers a lot of the same topics, so people figure the two pieces have the same author.
-Anyway for convenience I’ll call the author “John.”
+I mean, it definitely reads like John’s gospel (which doesn’t have John’s name on it either) and covers a lot of the same topics, so people quickly realized the two pieces have the same author—who’s probably John, so I call the author John.

 Revelation isn’t for the select few.
 It’s for all.